 When Gabriel Byrne visits Ireland these days, it is usually not for a vacation in his homeland.
 His visits turn into whirlwinds of activity–artistic, ambassadorial, and even sometimes personal.
 By the time he returns to his “other” home in the States, he needs a vacation from his vacation!

 Barry McCall’s fashionable coffee table book, benefiting The Irish Society for the Prevention of Cruelty to Children (ISPCC), has been underway for some months and Mr. Byrne sat still long enough to be captured for it.

 Information originally posted here has been moved to its own posting!
 Check out the great pictures and learn more about the ISPCC.

 You Can Go Home Again (if only for a little while)

-Gabriel apparently surprised everyone attending the Ard Scoil Eanna 70th anniversary reunion by unexpectedly showing up to share in the festivities and reminiscing, according to The Herald (June 2, 2010) [This article is not available on the web; it has been reproduced below in its entirety, not something we usually do but this is an exception]
+Gabriel apparently surprised everyone attending the Ard Scoil Eanna 70th anniversary reunion by unexpectedly showing up to share in the festivities and reminiscing, according to The Herald (June 2, 2010) [This article is not available on the web, but I’ve grabbed it for us, so read below]

 IRISH actor Gabriel Byrne has taken a trip down memory lane with a visit to his old school in Crumlin.